 Final Thoughts

 Overall, the Wi-Fi situation on Kilimanjaro is improving.
-However, it is important to not rely on Wi-Fi on the mountain.
+However, it is important not to rely on Wi-Fi on the mountain.
 The connection can be slow and unreliable, especially at higher altitudes.
 If you need to stay connected to the outside world, it is best to bring a satellite phone or a satellite-enabled device.